mxncr/femb/README.md

 **b)** From the Graphite GUI: open Graphite, load a mesh (right click on Scene), right click on the new mesh and use the *FEM* menu.

-After the simulation, a new mesh is created in the scene (with the suffix \_fem) with the solution as an vertex attribute (named `u` by default).
+After the simulation, a new mesh is created in the scene (with the suffix \_fem) with the solution as a vertex attribute (named `u` by default).
 Right click on the new mesh and use the *Properties* menu to visualize the attributes.

 ### Problem specification